Back-to-School Essentials for Preschoolers

 Simple Modern Kids Water Bottle: I recommend this more for preschool-aged littles because of its hard straw.
 Hard straws are NOT recommended for little ones because of the mouth injury risk.
 Babies and toddlers are constantly walking around with cups and sometimes letting them hang from their mouths OR walking and running while drinking.
 They get distracted!
 That being said, Alicia’s preschooler loves his and they come in great colors and designs!

-Bentgo Chill: Alicia’s boys use these all the time while on-the-go!
-This bento box seals really well when you close it, making it leak-proof and keeping foods totally separated.
-The boys have so much fun finding out what food is in their “box” when they open it.
-We also love the built-in ice pack!
+Bentgo Chill: This bento box seals really well when you close it, making it leak-proof and keeping foods totally separated.
+Your preschooler will have fun finding out what food is in their “box” when they open it.
+We love the built-in ice pack!

 Thermos Funtainer Food Jar: You know I love the Thermos Funtainer for drinks, and this one is great for keeping food insulated when you’re on-the-go!
 Leakproof and comes with a cute folding spoon.